2 Server Management

 When the server is taken offline all R sessions will be suspended and no new sessions can be started.
 Session data will be saved but any running computations will be terminated.

-If you perform an upgrade of RStudio Server and an existing version of the server is currently running, then the upgrade process will also ensure that active sessions are immediately migrated to the new version.
+If you perform an upgrade of RStudio and an existing version of the service is currently running, then the upgrade process will also ensure that active sessions are immediately migrated to the new version.
 This includes the following behavior:

 - Running R sessions are suspended so that future interactions with the server automatically launch the updated R session binary